CheckMATE2/checkmate2/README.md

   f) ONNX Runtime; see: https://onnxruntime.ai/; tested with versions 1.12.1 and 1.13.1 (linux-x64)

-  g) Spey for multibin fits; see https://speysidehep.github.io/spey/quick_start.html#;
+  g) Spey, pyhf and spey-pyhf plugin for multibin fits; see https://speysidehep.github.io/spey/quick_start.html#; jax or pytorch or tensorflow are recommended;
      pip install spey